Louisville Bankruptcy Attorney

 These are Masterfile codes cross-referenced in most IRS internal files and documents, letting the IRS staff know you have a history of fraud.
 You will not qualify for discharging your income taxes in bankruptcy if these codes appear, but list the IRS debt anyway if you are filing bankruptcy.
 The IRS is notified to file their claims whenever someone files a bankruptcy case.
 The account will be sent to an office in Pennsylvania that handles IRS claims in bankruptcy.
 Tax departments are human, and they make mistakes and may treat it as discharged anyway or may give you more favorable repayment terms after discharge.

-2. Extension periods, which increase your waiting period to discharge income taxes.
+2. Extension periods, which increase your waiting period to discharge income taxes after bankruptcy filing.

 Codes that will extend the waiting periods include the codes for filing bankruptcy during these three years and filing an offer in compromise codes 480, 481, and 482.
 Filing bankruptcy tolls (extends) the period the time of the bankruptcy plus 90 days.
 Submitting an offer in compromise tolls (extends) your 240-day assessment waiting period, the time the offer is under submission plus 30 days.